Doha: Other sports

 In 2001, Qatar became the first country in the Middle East to hold a women's tennis tournament with the inauguration of its Qatar Ladies Open tournament.
 Doha also hosts International Tennis Federation (ITF) ladies tournaments.
 Since 2008, the Sony Ericsson Championships (equivalent to the ATP's season-ending Championships) has taken place in Doha, in the Khalifa International Tennis Complex, and features record prize money of $4.45 million, including a check of $1,485,000 for the winner, which represents the largest single guaranteed payout in women's tennis.

 Doha hosted the 15th Asian Games, held in December 2006, spending a total of $2.8 billion for its preparation.
 The city also hosted the 3rd West Asian Games in December 2005.
 Doha was expected to host the 2011 Asian Indoor Games; but the Qatar Olympic Committee cancelled the event.

 The city submitted a bid for the 2016 Olympics.
-On June 4, 2008, the city was eliminated from the shortlist for the 2016 Olympic Games.
-On August 26, 2011 it was confirmed that Doha would bid for the 2020 Summer Olympics.
+On 4 June 2008, the city was eliminated from the shortlist for the 2016 Olympic Games.
+On 26 August 2011, it was confirmed that Doha would bid for the 2020 Summer Olympics.
 Doha however failed to become a Candidate City for the 2020 Games.

 The MotoGP motorcycling grand prix of Doha is held annually at Losail International Circuit, located just outside the city boundaries.
 The city is also the location of the Grand Prix of Qatar for the F1 Powerboat World Championship, annually hosting a round in Doha Bay.
 Beginning in November 2009, Doha has been host of The Oryx Cup World Championship, a hydroplane boat race in the H1 Unlimited season.
 The races take place in Doha Bay.

 In April 2012 Doha was awarded both the 2014 FINA World Swimming Championships and the 2012 World Squash Championships.
-The fourth World Mindsports Championships took place in Doha from August 19 to August 27, 2017 with the participation of more than 1,000 competitors.
+The fourth World Mindsports Championships took place in Doha from 19 – 27 August 2017, with the participation of more than 1,000 competitors.

 In 2014, Qatar was selected as the host of the 2019 World Athletics Championships, which is the seventeenth edition of the IAAF World Athletics Championships.
 Doha won the bid to host the event over Barcelona and Eugene.

 In 2020, Doha hosted the Qatar ExxonMobil Open, which received the Tournament of the Year award in the 250 category from the 2019 ATP Awards.
 The tournament won the award for the third time in five years.

 Doha will host the 2030 Asian Games.

 Stadiums and sport complexes

 Aspire Academy was launched in 2004 with the aim of creating world-class athletes.
-It is situated in the Doha Sports City Complex, which also accommodates the Khalifa International Stadium, the Hamad Aquatic Centre, the Aspire Tower and the Aspire Dome.
+It is situated in the Doha Sports City Complex, which also accommodates the Khalifa International Stadium, the Hamad Aquatic Centre, the Aspire Tower, and the Aspire Dome.
 The latter has hosted more than 50 sporting events since its inception, including some events during the 2006 Asian Games.
 Aspire Academy, a sporting academy for youth, is located in the center of Aspire Zone.

 Sporting venues in Doha and its suburbs include: